satellitecomponent/Neurite/README.md

 - This diagram represents how the AI's response incorperates note-taking to extend its memory context for each user prompt.

 # Local Server Setup
 - To set up the Wikipedia, Wolfram, and web scrape servers, you will require Python and Node.js.
-You can find more info on setting up servers in the README for each server.
+The readme in the Locahost Servers folder explains how to run them all at once.
 - Without any servers running, Wolfram, Wiki, and Webpage extractions will not function.
+- All servers can be run with one command.
+Dowload the Locahost Servers folder, or find it in your cloned directory.
+Once navigated to the Localhost Servers folder in your command line, run node start_servers.js.
+This will run all of the servers at once.
+The servers work with our Github pages host of Neurite, or any other way you locally access the interface.

 In the '?' tab, the AI HOW-TO checkbox will send a context message to the AI that allows it to answer questions about Neurite.